On Recursive Edit Distance Kernels with Application to Time Series Classification: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{lastic} similarity measures such as Dynamic Time Warping (DTW) or Edit Distances have proved to be quite efficient compared to non elastic similarity measures such as Euclidean measures or LP norms when addressing tasks that require the matching of time series data, in particular time series clustering and classification.
-A wide scope of applications as in physics, chemistry, finance, bio-informatics, network monitoring, etc, have demonstrated the benefits of using elastic measures.
-A natural follow-up to the elaboration of elastic measures is to examine whether or not it is possible to construct Reproducing Time Warp Hilbert Spaces (RTWHS) from a given elastic measure, basically vector spaces characterized with inner products having time-warp capabilities.
-Another intriguing question is to determine whether it is possible or not to define an inner product structure from which a given elastic measure is induced?
-This question, apart from its theoretical implication, has a great impact when considering the potential application fields, since, if the answer is positive, it provides direct access to the Linear Algebra results and tools.

-Unfortunately it seems that common elastic measures that are derived from DTW or Edit Distance are not directly induced by an inner product of any sort, even when such measures are metrics.
-One can conjecture that it is not possible to embed time series in an Hilbert space having a time-warp capability using these classical elastic measures.
+\IEEEPARstart{E}{lastic} similarity measures such as Dynamic Time Warping (DTW) or Edit Distances have proved to be quite efficient compared to non-elastic similarity measures such as Euclidean measures or LP norms when addressing tasks that require the matching of time series data, in particular time series clustering and classification.
+A wide scope of applications in different domains, such as physics, chemistry, finance, bio-informatics, network monitoring, etc, have demonstrated the benefits of using elastic measures.
+A natural question to ask at this point is whether we can develop and use \textit{elastic} kernel methods based from such elastic distances.
+This requires to address the existence and construction of Reproducing Edit Distance Hilbert Spaces for a given elastic measure, i.e. a functional vector space endowed with the dot product in which edit distances or time warping algorithms can be defined.
+Unfortunately it seems that common elastic measures that are derived from DTW or more generally dynamic programming recursive algorithms are not directly induced by an inner product of any sort, even when such measures are metrics.
+One can conjecture that it is not possible to embed time series in an Hilbert space having a time-warp capability using these classical elastic measures, but nevertheless, we can propose (close) regularized variants for which such kernel construction construction is possible.